balakreshnan/mlops/automl/Coviddataml.md

 - As you can see list of model it ran and it's accuracy and time it took
 - The page only display few please feel free to click next to see other pages
-- Each alogrithmn run will have it's owm Run
+- Each algorithm run will have it's own Run
 - Click the Run to view the output/logs for that model
-- For the best model you should see View Explaination
+- For the best model you should see View Explanation
 - Click on View explanation
 - View the feature and it's impact